Digital Citizenship

 Common Sense Education pioneered Digital Citizenship Week over ten years ago and has excellent resources for educators and parents including award winning lesson plans, a video about digital citizenship, and a family engagement toolkit.

-Technology giant Google has created Be Internet Awesome, a comprehensive program for all grades with ISTE aligned lesson plans, interactive challenges for younger students with four games of important lessons called Interland, and a family pledge of commitments to support students at home.
+Technology giant Google has created Be Internet Awesome, a comprehensive program for all grades with ISTE aligned curriculum, interactive challenges for younger students with four games of important lessons called Interland, and a family pledge of commitments to support students at home.

-The Internet Keep Safe Coalition (iKeepSafe) mission is “to provide a safe digital landscape for children, schools, and families by supporting the protection of student privacy, while advancing learning in a digital culture.” iKeepSafe offers comprehensive resources for educators including cybersecurity curriculum, FERPA and COPPA training.
+The Internet Keep Safe Coalition (iKeepSafe) mission is “to provide a safe digital landscape for children, schools, and families by supporting the protection of student privacy, while advancing learning in a digital culture.” iKeepSafe offers comprehensive resources for educators including digital citizenship, FERPA and COPPA training.

 Connect Safely provides in-depth guides for educators and parents on Education Technology, Social Media, and Creativity and Copyright.
 Topics include AR, VR, Metaverse, Gaming, Misinformation, Safety, and Cyber Bullying.